 Note

-If you're using Microsoft Entra ID to secure managed disk downloads, the user downloading the VHD must have the appropriate RBAC permissions.
+If you're using Microsoft Entra ID to secure managed disk downloads, the user downloading the VHD needs the appropriate RBAC permissions.

-1. Under the URL that was generated, select Download the VHD file.
+Under the generated URL, select Download the VHD file.

-2. You may need to select Save in the browser to start the download.
+You might need to select Save in the browser to start the download.
 The default name for the VHD file is abcd.